agentofuser/curling-generosity/readme.md

 tip amount** which can be changed on individual cases.

-When the user changes the default for a specific tip, they can be given the option to save that amount for future tips _to that publisher_, on that platform ("use this amount for every future RT"), or browser-wide.
+When the user changes the default for a specific tip, they can be given the option to save that amount for future tips either _to that publisher_, on that platform ("use this amount for every future RT"), or browser-wide.

 Be like Bezos.
 (On this specific context.
 Do pay your employees well.)